doczjs/docz/examples/react-native/README.md

 Use your React Native components inside docz

-> We're using [react-native-web](https://github.com/necolas/react-native-web) to make this integration possible.
-So, maybe you can have some caveats.
+> We will use [react-native-web](https://github.com/necolas/react-native-web) to make this integration possible.
+> So you might face some issues if you use other react-native modules.
+> Usually, many react-native modules have a web alternative, make sure to alias them too.

 ## Installation